britco/gulp-browserify/README.md

 gulp-watchify
 ==============
 Gulp plugin for watchify, an incremental browserify builder.
+Works by taking all the files from gulp.src, passing them as opts.entries to browserify, then rebundling every time of those files changes.

 ## Example
 ````